0xFFrancesco/Node-Get-Financial-Stats/readme.md

 It also marks the tickers with the colours and labels set in a strategy function evaluating the P/E ratio. 💸

+As a **bonus** it will output a fine selection of Emoji in the terminal log.

 ### Usage:
 - Copy `config-template.js` to a new file called `config.js`;
 - Edit the file `config.js` to match your preferences;